 Rick and Morty, and cosmic horror, in general, isn’t concerned so much with being right or wrong as it is with an understanding that it doesn’t really matter.
 This sentiment hits home again in the “San Junipero” episode of Black Mirror.

 Faced with world-changing technological advancements on a near daily basis, questions about isolation, helplessness, humanity, and the fragility of sanity have become central in our acceptance of new technology into our daily lives.
 Jumping between alternate universes and opting-in to digital heaven packages seems like a far-off world, but today we are facing questions about the ethics of AI, the implications of prenatal genome sequencing, and much more.
 If cosmic horror posits that nothing really matters, then does it matter how we treat each other?
-Or does the temporality of it all make life even sweeter?
+Or does the temporality of it all make life even more precious?